AtomThink: Multimodal Slow Thinking with Atomic Step Reasoning: Method

 Guiding MLLMs toward deep reasoning requires a substantial amount of high-quality CoT data.
 However, in the field of visual mathematics, the scarcity of publicly available datasets presents a considerable challenge.
-To overcome this, we develop an automated data engine capable of generating step-by-step long CoTs, resulting in our own atomic mathematical problem dataset, dubbed AtomMATH.
-Specifically, our data engine introduces a dynamic prompting strategy and a semantic-level augmentation strategy to produce multi-step reasoning paths.
+To overcome this, we develop an automated data engine capable of generating step-by-step long CoTs that results in our own atomic multimodal dataset called AMATH.
+Specifically, our data engine introduces a dynamic prompting strategy and a short CoT augmentation strategy to produce multi-step reasoning paths.
+Subsequently, we propose a difficulty scoring mechanism coupled with a secondary review strategy to sift through and filter out erroneous instances.